 The University has detailed processes and procedures for resolving complaints of sexual misconduct (i.e., sexual harassment, sexual assault, domestic violence, dating violence, stalking and other forms of sexual violence) as set forth in the Policy on Discrimination, Harassment, and Sexual Misconduct ("Policy").
-Individuals who believe they have been subjected to sexual misconduct can file a complaint with the Title IX/EEO Coordinator, John J. Pizzuti, (740-283-6238), Title IX/EEO Investigator, Ann Booth, (740) 283-4338, or the Deputy Title IX/EEO Coordinator, Brian Kissinger, +43 7485 98678 15.
+Individuals who believe they have been subjected to sexual misconduct can file a complaint with the Title IX/EEO Coordinator, Ann F. Booth (740-283-4338), Deputy Title IX/EEO Coordinator, Alexis Basil, (740-284-5810), Deputy Title IX/EEO Coordinator, Coley Hough, (740-284-7153), or Deputy Title IX/EEO Coordinator, Beth Gaughan, (740-283-6526).
 These individuals will be informed about options for resolving potential violations.
 These options include informal resolution, formal resolution, or referral to other University offices (where appropriate) pursuant to this Policy.